Monster-Train-2-Modding-Group/Mod-Template/{{cookiecutter.project_slug}}/{{cookiecutter.project_slug}}.Plugin/json/README.md

 json/
   * plugin.json - Top level json file. define your clan here, along with the banner icon, map node, card pools, subtypes, and champion specification
   * global.json - (Left as an example and the fact that AddMergedJson requires at least two json files.
-Currently this defines a Consume trait that can be easily reused across json files you only need to define it once.
-Also useful to put subtypes here as well.)
+Currently this defines a Consume trait that can be easily reused across json files you only need to define it once.)
+  * clan/ - Define the clan definition along with: the banner, card frame style, and subtypes
   * champions/ - Define the two champion cards data here, along with the champion upgrade paths
   * enhancers/ - Define the shop upgrades this clan gets
   * equipment/ - Equipment cards